fatenghriss/reacher_rl/README.md

 The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 Each action is a vector with four numbers, corresponding to torque applicable to two joints.
 Every entry in the action vector should be a number between -1 and 1.

-For this version of the environment, we will have one agent.
-The task is episodic, and in order to solve the environment, our agent must get an average score of +30 over 100 consecutive episodes.
+For this version of the environment, we will have 20 agents.
+The task is episodic, and in order to solve the environment, our agents must get an average score of +30 over 100 consecutive episodes.

 ## Installation
 First, and in order to have a working environment that is as clean as possible, let's: